Alois Windisch

-Alois Windisch (3 February 1892 – 28 December 1958) was an Austrian general in the armed forces of Nazi Germany during World War II.
+Alois Joseph Windisch (3 February 1892 – 28 December 1958) was an Austrian officer, finally a Major General in the Wehrmacht of Nazi Germany during World War II.
 Along with Friedrich Franek, he was one of only two recipients of both the Knight's Cross of the Iron Cross and the Knight's Cross of the Military Order of Maria Theresa, the highest military honour of Austria-Hungary.

 Career

 As a young officer in the Austro-Hungarian Army, Windisch served in World War I. Among other decorations, he was awarded the Knight's Cross of the Order of Maria Theresa (11 December 1925).

 A first lieutenant in 1918, he remained in the Army of the newly founded Austrian Republic.
 Promoted to captain in 1921 (1 January 1921), he was selected for General Staff Training and graduated on top of his class.
 A full colonel in the Austrian General Staff since 1936 (promotion 24 June 1936) and senior tactics teacher, Windisch was well known for his refusal of the Nazi movement.